pytorch/pytorch.github.io/_posts/2023-01-27-accelerated-stable-diffusion-2.md

 PyTorch compiler then turns Python code into a set of instructions which can be executed efficiently without Python overhead.
 The compilation happens dynamically the first time the code is executed.
 With the default behavior, under the hood PyTorch utilized [TorchDynamo](https://pytorch.org/docs/master/dynamo/index.html) to compile the code and [TorchInductor](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747) to further optimize it.
 See [this tutorial](https://pytorch.org/tutorials/intermediate/dynamo_tutorial.html) for more details.

 Although the one-liner above is enough for compilation, certain modifications in the code can squeeze a larger speedup.
 In particular, one should avoid so-called graph breaks - places in the code which PyTorch can’t compile.
 As opposed to previous PyTorch compilation approaches (like TorchScript), PyTorch 2 compiler doesn’t break in this case.
 Instead it falls back on eager execution - so the code runs, but with reduced performance.
-We introduced a few minor changes to the SD code to eliminate graph breaks ([here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-db5d837c282869a3588a17885e0baec3e29bf0701af6f4f34774d7b94503f7d4R34) and [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-db5d837c282869a3588a17885e0baec3e29bf0701af6f4f34774d7b94503f7d4R336-R343)).
+We introduced a few minor changes to the SD code to eliminate graph breaks.
 See this [doc](https://pytorch.org/docs/master/dynamo/faq.html#identifying-the-cause-of-a-graph-break) to learn more about graph breaks and how to eliminate them.

 Note that compilation [requires GPU compute capability >= SM 7.0](https://github.com/openai/triton/blob/b5d32896b1f89fc44a82f8df3bb010934c53f4f5/README.md?plain=1#L66-L68) to run in non-eager mode.
 This covers all GPUs in our benchmarks -  T4, V100, A10, A100 - except for P100 (see the [full list](https://developer.nvidia.com/cuda-gpus#compute)).

 ### Other optimizations

-In addition, we have improved efficiency of some memory operations - e.g. creating a tensor on GPU directly rather than creating it on CPU and later moving to GPU (see [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-7f9fb1cdee2602845e0a4ad2a62dfcf86d4a868490e0ff126e8a1d045106d065R166-R167) and [here](https://github.com/Stability-AI/stablediffusion/compare/main...sgrigory:stablediffusion2:optimize-w-compile?expand=1#diff-1cd43c874cb6fb8799d24ba5b9e9c2f8a9e058b976b93a09e409c9d5853884f2R150-R220)).
+In addition, we have improved efficiency of some memory operations - e.g. creating a tensor on GPU directly rather than creating it on CPU and later moving to GPU.
 The places where such optimizations were necessary were determined by line-profiling and looking at CPU/GPU traces and [Flame Graphs](https://github.com/brendangregg/FlameGraph).

 ## Benchmarking setup and results summary